-History of Domain Names
+The Complete History of Domain Names from ARPANET to Mainstream Web

 Domain names are the addresses we use to navigate the internet, guiding us to the websites we visit every day.
 While they may seem straightforward now, the evolution of domain names is rooted in the early days of the internet, significantly shaping how we interact online today.

-The concept of domain names emerged in the 1980s to simplify access to computer networks.
-Before domain names, users had to rely on complex numerical strings, known as IP addresses, to connect to websites.
 This cumbersome system was transformed by the introduction of domain names, which made it easier for people to remember and access web addresses, ultimately revolutionizing online navigation.
 This wasn’t only convenient, but it helped brands to be found online nowadays.
 Now, millions of domain names exist, covering topics from A to Z.

-Origins of Domain Names
+The Origins and Early History of Domain Names

 Domain names were introduced as a necessary development to support the growing complexity of the early internet.
 As more computers joined networks, a more user-friendly method of identifying and accessing these systems was needed.
 Domain names made it easier for people to connect to different sites and servers with domain names.